aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/doc/network-services.md

       evpn_peg:
         # For each group of nodes, allow configuration of EVPN PEG options | Optional
         # The first group of settings where the device's hostname is present in the 'nodes' list will be used.
-        # At least one RP address must be configured for EVPN PEG to be configured.
         - nodes: [ < node_1 >, < node_2 >, < node_N > ]                # Optional - will apply to all nodes with RP addresses configured if not set.
           transit: < true | false >                    # Enable EVPN PEG transit mode
       rp_addresses: